 Chemicals can be dangerous for several reasons, including their effects on a person's health, causing serious harm to staff, equipment or other machinery, and polluting the environment or food chain.
 Chemicals and solvents are used in a wide range of production facilities, from consumer goods and industrial processes to pharmaceuticals and treatment of effluent.
 If they aren't used to produce, they are most often used to clean, treat or finish products, particularly during hygienic food processes before or after production.

 Common acids used in the industry are sulphuric acid, which is used in fertilizer and as an electrolyte in car batteries, hydrofluoric acid, and acetone.
 Most chemicals arrive on site in drums or containers, from which they are transferred into production areas where they are required.
-From the moment they arrive on site, it is crucial that the appropriate plant equipment is utilized to avoid any possible leakage or danger to the environment.
+From the moment they arrive on site, it is crucial that the appropriate plant equipment is utilised to avoid any possible leakage or danger to the environment.

 As chemicals can cause serious damage to staff, procedures, and plant equipment, it's crucial that methods of transferring chemicals are safe and reliable.
 Global Pumps highlights the key considerations that should be made when considering chemical pumping or transferring.

 As chemicals are commonly found in drums or containers when they arrive on site, drum pumps are frequently used for transferring.
 A drum pump works by fitting the narrow tube, which houses the vertical shaft, into the top of the drum.
 The motor (or in other cases, the hand crank) works to suck out the contents of the drum.
 For small applications or where infrequent use is required, a hand pump is suitable.
 However, for frequent chemical transfer, an electric-operated drum pump is suggested.
 They can transfer a variety of hazardous liquids, particularly those that are harsh and corrosive.
-Available in electric, pneumatic, or handheld options, there are a variety of accessories suitable for chemical control, including dispensing nozzles.
+Available in electric, pneumatic, or hand-held options, there are a variety of accessories suitable for chemical control, including dispensing nozzles.

 1. Magnetic drive pumps